AdobeDocs/experience-platform.en/help/intelligent-services/data-preparation.md

 >[!NOTE]
 >
->The Experience Cloud Visitor ID (ECID) is also known as MCID and continues to be used in namespaces.
+>The Experience Cloud ID (ECID) is also known as MCID and continues to be used in namespaces.

 * "email"
 * "phone"